stivennguyen/toggler/README.md

 Toggle visibility of elements with ease!

+When you call `toggler()` method on element, plugin automatically selects all other elements that have `data-rel` same as the `id` attribute of element, on which you called `toggler()` method, and it attaches `click` event handler to it.

+Then you can click on any of those elements that now have `click` event attached to toggle visibility of element on which you called `toggler()` method.

 ## Roadmap
 1. Provide easy and reusable way to toggle visibility of elements
 2. Provide easy way to have *non* jerky versions of slideToggle() method